 Finally, in the Options tab under "Design Preparation", verify that the Target Device is the same device name used in Synplify, and verify that the Enable Incremental Compile implementation option checkbox is checked.
-All of the files just added appear under the ace/Netlists and ace/Netlists and ace/Netlists and ace/Netlists
+All of the files just added appear under the ace/Netlists and ace/Constraints folders of the Projects tab.